-- Electronic Control Modules record the average speed spanning a period of roughly thirty days, including information about how fast the truck was traveling at specific points in time.
+- Electronic Control Modules record the average speed spanning roughly thirty days, including information about how fast the truck was traveling at specific points in time.

-- Black boxes record the hours drivers are moving, which allows authorities to identify discrepancies when logs have been falsified in order to more for longer periods than the law allows.
+- Black boxes record the hours the drivers are moving, which allows authorities to identify discrepancies when logs have been falsified to more for more extended periods than the law allows.

 - In the event of an accident, the Electronic Control Module records the speed traveled at the time of impact, when the brakes were applied, the deployment of the airbag and the force exerted at the point of impact.
 This data is everything an accident reconstruction specialist would need to recreate the scene and conditions of the accident.